History

 The systemic racism underpinning these HOLC maps devastated African American homeownership and generational wealth (wealth and security passed from parents to children) produced by home equity.

-1939: World War II
+1939: Urban Growth, Tuskegee Airmen, and World War II

 During the Depression and before WWII, African Americans in Saint Louis continued to struggle.